The remarkable longevity of a 16th century song and tune

 Indeed, renaissance prostitutes are not known for having the wealth to have their portrait painted, nor are they known to be the sort of women sought after as a love match by such as the moneyed man in Greensleeves.
 Besides which, where is the internal evidence in the song that the woman in question is a prostitute?
 More to the point, why would a man of the obvious wealth and social standing of the song’s protagonist bring his entire reputation to ruin by not only consorting openly with a prostitute of a vastly inferior social class, but also showering her with gifts in full view of everyone in order to make her his true love?
 And what is a woman with the social standing of a prostitute doing in the elevated company and household of the fabulously wealthy nameless songster, being made “our harvest queen” by him?
 These questions only arise if there were the slightest evidence that renaissance prostitutes made themselves visible by wearing green or that the song contained any sign that the woman being unsuccessfully wooed is a prostitute.

 Where did the very idea of the Lady Greensleeves being a prostitute come from?
 I don’t know, but I can only imagine it was someone running away with the idea of the ‘gown of green’ symbolism and pushing it to the limit without any supporting evidence.
 And remember that the ‘gown of green’ reference is, in any case, symbolic, a verbal innuendo possibly referring to grass stains and certainly to fecundity, not to the literal colour of the fabric.
+There is no sign in Greensleeves that we should not take the colour of the Lady’s sleeves literally.

 Like the spread of the ‘urban myth’, it only then needs someone to hear the story and add their own extension, completely without foundation, and for that to be repeated, before someone spreads the extended idea as fact.
 One such example combines the title of the song with the ‘gown of green’ idea: “Greensleeves” was a nickname for London prostitutes who took their customers to the park, did what they were paid for on the grass and thus had grass stains on the elbows of their sleeves.
 A moderately inventive story, to be sure, but without considering the serious logistical difficulties of having illegal coitus in a public place.
-It has the same reliance on evidence as the dog-heads.
+It has the same reliance on evidence as microwaved pets and dog-heads.

 But the gown of green symbolism isn’t appropriate to Greensleeves, either.
-Even if there are references to the ‘gown of green’ innuendo before the broadside of 1675-1696, THE Shepherd’s Ingenuity: OR, The Praise of the Green Gown, and they stretch back in time to the first appearance of Greensleeves in 1580 – which is not impossible, but in my search I have found no evidence – we do not find such symbolism in the song under discussion.
+Even if there are references to the ‘gown of green’ innuendo before the broadside of 1675–96, THE Shepherd’s Ingenuity: OR, The Praise of the Green Gown, and they stretch back in time to the first appearance of Greensleeves in 1580 – which is not impossible, but in my search I have found no evidence – we do not find such symbolism in the song under discussion.
 While it is true that the author writes of giving his love interest a “gown of the grassy green” with “sleeves of satin”, this is clearly just a description of fine clothing, as it lacks the ‘gown of green’ implications or outright references to sexual activity and/or resulting pregnancy.
 The whole point of the song Greensleeves is that the protagonist’s offers of love tokens consistently and comprehensively fail to do the job of making her love him.
 In terms of clothing, they include “peticotes of the best … iewels for thy chest … smock of silk, both faire and white, with gold embrodered gorgeously … peticote of Sendall … girdle of gold so red, with pearles bedecked sumptuously … purse and eke thy gay guilt kniues, thy pincase gallant to the eie … crimson stockings all of silk, with golde all wrought aboue the knee … pumps as white as was the milk … gown was of the grossie green, thy sleeues of Satten hanging by: Thy garters fringed with the golde, And siluer aglets hanging by”.
 That’s an extensive wardrobe, with the Greensleeves of the title being but one detail.

 If the colour is meant to be significant – the love interest is, after all, given the name of her sleeves and their colour – then we also have the following symbolism of green clothes in the renaissance to choose from: